espocrm/documentation/docs/user-guide/quotes.md

 The prefix of the next number, the next number itself and the quantity of digits in the number can be configured at Administration > Entity Manager > Quote > Fields > numberA.

 By default, there is no *Name* field on the *Detail* layout.
 The *Number* is used as a name.
-You can add the Number field at Administration > Entity Manager > Quotes > Layouts > Detail.
+You can add the Number field at Administration > Entity Manager > Quote > Layouts > Detail.

 ## Default tax